 Day 4: Run your ass out

 Last day in Onna so we checked-out from 克三郎ハウス KOKUSABUROUHOUSE.
 Since we didn’t try their main dishes on Day 3, we had our breakfast at Pizzeria da ENZO.
 According to an Italian dude, the food was not even Italian, but it was still good food.
 We walked around again to go to Ryukyu Mura.
 It took us around 20 minutes (it’s normally just 10 minutes, but we had our stops on the way).
 On the way, we saw local café, and decided to try their Okinawan fruit drinks.
 We also passed by a local コンビニ (conbini; convenience store) so we went inside, and bought some food for the bus trip back to Naha.
-Speaking of convenience stores, there were no Lawson, 7-Eleven, Family Mart, or other known convenient stores nearby.
-The nearest convenient store is around 30 minutes by bus.
+Speaking of convenience stores, there are no Lawson, 7-Eleven, Family Mart, or other known convenience stores nearby.
+The nearest convenience store is around 30 minutes by bus.
 We arrived at Ryukyu Mura, and bought a ticket to get inside the place.
-It was boring for me because there’s nothing much to see inside.
-Not an おすすめ (osusume; suggestion/recommendation).
-We went out of the place, and just waited for the bus in the nearby stop.
+Just my own honest opinion, this part of the trip was unnecessary, just plain boring, and not an おすすめ (osusume; suggestion/recommendation) because there’s nothing much to see inside.
+We went out of the place after looking around for a little while, and just waited for the bus in the nearby stop.

 For the last day’s main highlight, we went to Umikaji Terrace Senagajima.
 It’s just near the airport so it’s best to visit this place.
 Good place, good view, and good food!
 We got distracted by the food and the sunset that we almost missed our plane.